How to Submit

 Expedited Review

-If you would like to request an expedited review of your submission, please use the unique link included in your confirmation email.
-If you did not receive this email, be sure to check your Spam / Junk folder.
+If you would like to request an expedited review of your submission, please use the unique link included in your confirmation email (these sometimes end up in spam folders).

 Seven-Day Offer Window

-On April 19, 2011, the Harvard Law Review and several peer journals released a joint letter committing to give every author at least seven days to decide whether to accept any offer of publication.
-Eliminating exploding offers will improve the quality of our deliberations and the scholarship that we publish, and we invite all other student-edited law journals to join this letter.
+The Harvard Law Review and several peer journals have committed to give every author at least seven days to decide whether to accept any offer of publication.
+The Review believes that eliminating “exploding offers” will improve the quality of our deliberations and the scholarship that we publish.

 Preference for Exclusivity

-We strongly recommend that you submit your manuscript to us exclusively.
-As described below, our review process is lengthy; unlike many journals, we conduct faculty reviews and a vote of our entire staff before we accept pieces.
+We recommend that you consider submitting your manuscript to us exclusively.
+Our review process is lengthy; we conduct faculty reviews and a vote of our entire editorial board before we accept pieces.
 As a result, we are often unable to make quick decisions when faced with exploding offers from other journals.
-Accordingly, if your preference is to publish your manuscript in the Review, please consider submitting the manuscript to the Review exclusively at least two weeks before submitting it to other journals.
+If your preference is to publish in the Review, consider submitting the manuscript to us exclusively at least two weeks before submitting it to other journals.

-Authors who choose to give us an exclusive submission should indicate in our electronic submission system the date that they expect to send the manuscript to other journals.
+Authors who choose to submit exclusively should indicate in our electronic submission system the date they expect to send the manuscript to other journals.
 We apply the same standards of review to all submissions, but submitting exclusively makes it more likely that we will have time to put the manuscript through all the stages of our review process.

 The Harvard Law Review carefully considers all manuscripts that it receives.
 Our selection process has many steps: each piece is reviewed anonymously, at least three editors review every submission, and many pieces go through substantially more stages of review, including an Articles Committee vote, preemption check, faculty peer review, and full-body vote.
 Although we make every effort to honor requests for expedited review, we do not omit any of our review stages in response to such requests.
 When requesting an expedited review, please understand that our selection process takes time.